Pontifical Academy of Sciences: History

 Cesi wanted his academicians to adhere to a research methodology based upon observation, experimentation, and the inductive method.
 He thus called his academy "dei lincei" because its members had "eyes as sharp as lynxes," scrutinizing nature at both microscopic and macroscopic levels.
-The leader of the first academy was the famous scientist Galileo Galilei.
+The leader of the first academy was the scientist Galileo Galilei.

 Academy of Lynxes was dissolved after the death of its founder, but was re-created by Pope Pius IX in 1847 and given the name Accademia Pontificia dei Nuovi Lincei ("Pontifical Academy of the New Lynxes").
 It was later re-founded in 1936 by Pope Pius XI and given its current name.
 Pope Paul VI in 1976 and Pope John Paul II in 1986 subsequently updated its statutes.

 Since 1936, the Pontifical Academy of Sciences has been concerned both with investigating specific scientific subjects belonging to individual disciplines and with the promotion of interdisciplinary co-operation.
 It has progressively increased the number of its academicians and the international character of its membership.
 The Academy is an independent body within the Holy See and enjoys freedom of research.
 The statutes of 1976 express its goal: "The Pontifical Academy of Sciences has as its goal the promotion of the progress of the mathematical, physical, and natural sciences, and the study of related epistemological questions and issues."